What’s changing on July 1, 2016?

 Olympia WA 98504-7464

-To make an appointment to pay your taxes in cash, choose a field office location.
-Appointments are necessary for tax payments of $20,000 or more.
+You may pay your taxes in cash at any Revenue office.
+Appointments are highly encouraged for tax payments of $20,000 or more.
 Please schedule your appointment before the due date.
 We encourage early payments (before the 25th) if using cash.
 Penalties may apply if you don’t pay your taxes by the 25th.
+See Requirements for making cash payments.

-Excise taxes (25 percent) paid to Liquor Control Board
+Excise taxes (37 percent) paid to Liquor and Cannabis Board

-Revenue is NOT accepting tax payments for the Liquor Control Board.
-Excise taxes due to the Liquor Control Board must be paid to them electronically or at their office in Olympia
+Revenue is NOT accepting tax payments for the LCB.
+Excise taxes due must be paid to LCB.